nterreri/thesis/report/appendix.md

 A function describing the probability of observation $o_j$ being generated (called probability of emission) from state $i$:
 $b_i : O \mapsto [0, 1]$

-The tasks that Jurafsky and Martin identify for such models are three (ibid, p.6):

-- Likelihood: given a model M and a sequence of observations $O$, determine $P(O|M)$
-- Decoding: given a model M and a sequence of observations $O$, determine the "best" corresponding sequence of states $Q$
-- Training: given an observation sequence $O$ and a set (not a sequence) of states $Q$, train a model M

-For our problem: at any point during the conversation, we are really interested in determining the probability distribution of the *reachable states* given the sequence of observations and the corresponding sequence of states so far identified, in order to determine what the best *next state* is.
+At any point during the conversation, we are really interested in determining the probability distribution of the *reachable states* given the sequence of observations and the corresponding sequence of states so far identified, in order to determine what the best *next state* is.
 Given the next observation,